coolbutuseless/yyjsonr/README.md

 reading and writing JSON.

-It is a wrapper for the [`yyjson`](https://github.com/ibireme/yyjson) C library (v0.8.0). `yysjon` is MIT licensed - see `LICENSE-yyjson.txt` in this package for more details.
+It is a wrapper for the [`yyjson`](https://github.com/ibireme/yyjson) C library (v0.9.0 April 8, 2024). `yysjon` is MIT licensed - see `LICENSE-yyjson.txt` in this package for more details.

 ### What’s in the box